fujifish/far/README.md

-  --securityGroups  the security groups to associate with the deployment                                         [array] --cpu             vCPU reservation (256|512|1024|2048|4096)                                                   [number] --memory          memory reservation (aligned to vCPU)                                                        [number] --secrets         list of files with secrets to make available to the service container instances              [array] --variables       environment variables to provide to the service (in the form of name=value)                  [array] --type            deployment type (fargate|ec2) --role            IAM role that containers in this task assume
+  --securityGroups  the security groups to associate with the deployment                                         [array] --cpu             vCPU reservation (256|512|1024|2048|4096)                                                   [number] --memory          memory reservation (aligned to vCPU)                                                        [number] --secrets         list of files to upload to AWS Secrets Manager                                               [array] --variables       environment variables to provide to the service (in the form of name=value)                  [array] --type            deployment type (fargate|ec2) --role            IAM role that containers in this task assume